indianajson/octo-ranking/README.md

 1. Add the `demo-server/scripts/octo-ranking` folder from this repository to your `/scripts` folder.
 2. For any net area you want to enable match making add a string based custom property named `OctoPVP` and make the value `true`.

+### What improvements were made from the original script by OctoChris?

+1. The script is now stand alone and no longer requires ezlibs.
+2. The matchmaking settings and matchmaking request menu have been seperated.
+3. Activating the menu requires specific button presses (before all buttons would activate the menu).
+4. Matchmaking in an area is enabled via a Custom Property (before you had to modify the script).

 ### How is rank determined?

 Numerical rating (and thus Letter Rank) is calculated using this formula (assuming abandoned matches/disconnections don't count):<br>